ziapeltagames/six-winters/README.md

 *Six Winters* is the current working title for the *Wrath of the Autarch* boardgame.
 It currently combines legacy kingdom building elements with a push your luck card driven quest system.
 Think *Incan Gold* meets *Tales of the Arabian Nights* meets *Kingsburg*.

+## csv

+This is currently the main actively developed content.
+I have .csvs for most of the cards in the game.
+They get imported into InDesign in order to quickly create physical card decks for playtesting.

 ## doc

 Musings on rules, playtests, background setting, and various textual artifacts.
 My goal is to keep all design artifacts as markdown text for as long as possible.
 I've been burned by trying to make things look nice when they're changing too quickly.
 At some point, I'll have to create some usable cards, characters, maps, etc, but for as long as possible I'm hoping to have a really quick and dirty process.

+To-do: Many of these documents are already out of date.
+Not sure many of these documents are necessary anymore, aside from the rules.

 [Rules](doc/RULES.md)